By Jocelyn Buhlman

 13. Mickey Mouse, 2013

-The newest entry in animated adaptations of Mickey and friends’ cartoon capers features a stylized design harkening back to Mickey’s days of rubber limbs and pie-eyes but with an emphasis on the potential for silliness and mischief.
+The recent entry in animated adaptations of Mickey and friends’ cartoon capers features a stylized design harkening back to Mickey’s days of rubber limbs and pie-eyes but with an emphasis on the potential for silliness and mischief.
 The cartoon makes the best of both worlds with a modern sensibility inspired by the classic look of Mickey Mouse that we have all come to associate with the best of Disney.